alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/toolbars/toolbars.md

 Set <xref:Alternet.UI.ToolbarItem>.<xref:Alternet.UI.ToolbarItem.Text> property to a *minus* ("-") value to use the item as a toolbar separator.

 A toolbar can display tooltips when the user points the mouse pointer at a toolbar button.
-A ToolTip is a small pop-up window that briefly describes the button or menu's purpose.
+A ToolTip is a small pop-up window briefly describing the button or menu's purpose.

 The following example shows how to use <xref:Alternet.UI.Toolbar> component: